Foundation / Corporation

 3. Engage community by involving those who will benefit in the design, delivery, or evaluation of project activities and goals.

-Project grants: Project grants are only for new or expanding projects that meet all three criteria listed below.
+Project grants: Project grants are only for new or expanding projects that meet all three criteria listed above.

 - New projects are those that are being implemented for the first time.